getodk/docs/docs/entities-quick-reference.rst

 * For each field you want to save to an Entity, fill out the corresponding Entity *property name* in this column.

   * The property name can be different from the field name.
   * Not every field needs to be saved to a property.
-Only fill out the fields you need for your Entity workflow.
+Only make Entity properties for the fields you need in your Entity workflow.

 .. note::